LESSER SUNDAS, INDONESIA BIRDING TOUR: DETAILED ITINERARY

 Indonesia’s Lesser Sundas: Day 11 This morning we will visit Oelnasi again, in search of any species that we have missed so far, or want better views of.
 After lunch, we will return to Kupang for an overnight stay, stopping en route if time and season permits to look for migrant Oriental Plovers (this species generally passes through Indonesia from late September to October).

-Indonesia’s Lesser Sundas: Day 12 This morning we will take a flight to Ruteng, in the highlands of Flores, our fourth island among the Lesser Sundas of Indonesia.
+Indonesia’s Lesser Sundas: Day 12 This morning we will take a flight to Labuan Bajo on the island of Flores, our fourth island among the Lesser Sundas of Indonesia.
 Upon arrival, we will travel eastwards to the village of Kisol, where we will stay for two nights.

 Indonesia’s Lesser Sundas: Day 13 The tiny village of Kisol, situated at the foot of the isolated, forest-covered Gunung Pacandeki, will be our base from which to explore the remnant lowland forest close by.
 Following a rocky track that passes right through the forest, we will soon hear the comical nasal calls of the bizarre Flores Crow, which lives in small groups below canopy level.